The American University of Central Asia (AUCA)

 It should be noted that students are eligible to apply/proceed with a Minor in Human Rights only if they receive “B-” or higher grade for a core course (Intro Human Rights).

-To receive a minor in Human Rights students must have permission of their department chair and the coordinator of the Human Rights Concentration.
-Students must have a GPA of 2.70 or higher and a “B-” grade or above in all courses that will count towards the minor.
-Only successful candidates, whose transcripts will meet all the requirements of the program, will be granted a minor in Human Rights.
+To receive a minor in Human Rights students must have the permission of their department chair and the coordinator of the Human Rights Concentration.
+Students must have a GPA of 2.70.
+Only successful candidates, whose transcripts will meet all the requirements of the program, and who successfully pass the oral exam will be granted a minor in Human Rights.

 One core course:

-For the Minor in Human Rights, no less than 2 courses should be outside of law curriculum.
+For the Minor in Human Rights, no less than 1 course should be outside of law curriculum.

 [*] If schedule proposes other courses not listed in current table, please contact to program coordinator to define whether these courses are counted towards the minor in HR.
 You shall contact program coordinator via email (email@example.com) and beforehand (at least one week prior the end of registration) so the places in the courses will be available.